How to use my flexible spending account (FSA) and other reimbursement accounts

 What can I spend my FSA money on?

 Health care flexible spending accounts (FSAs) can be used for a few different things.
 They can be used for medical, vision or dental expenses.
 Other reimbursement accounts can be used for child care, or even parking and transportation expenses.
 Not everyone has all of these accounts.

-Need help finding HSA and FSA eligible products?
+Need help finding FSA eligible products?

 - Log on to your myHealthPartners account.

 - Call Member Services at 952-883-7000 or 866-443-9352.